-The Barnes Conference will be held Friday evening March 22nd and Saturday March 23th, 2024, from 9:00 AM to 5:00 PM at Temple University’s Center City Campus in downtown Philadelphia.
-The Barnes Club Conference is one of the largest and most prestigious graduate student conferences in the region, drawing participants from across the nation and around the world.
+The Barnes Conference will be held Friday evening March 13th and Saturday March 14th, 2026, from 9:00 AM to 5:00 PM at Temple University’s Center City Campus in downtown Philadelphia.

-Proposals from graduate students for individual papers or panels are welcome on any topic, time period, or approach to history.
+Proposals from students for individual papers or panels are welcome on any topic, time period, or approach to history.
 We welcome proposals that foreground public history and digital humanities, and are eager to work with applicants in these fields to facilitate their participation.
 Panels will include three or four paper presentations, running between fifteen and twenty minutes each, with comments and questions to follow.

 The Barnes Conference is made possible by the following sponsors: